Hossam-Ahmed-ELSharabasy/Qurantab-landing-page/README.md

 - JavaScript: Interactivity and functionality.
 - Bootstrap: Responsive design framework.
 - jQuery: Simplifies JavaScript tasks.
+-
+ ## Live Demo
+You can view the live demo of the project [here](https://hossam-ahmed-elsharabasy.github.io/Qurantab-landing-page/).

 ## Screenshots
 ![](https://github.com/Hossam-Ahmed-ELSharabasy/Qurantab-landing-page/blob/main/screen%20shoot.png)

 ## Contributions
 We welcome contributions from the community.
 If you want to contribute, please follow these steps: